 Drugs and Alcohol

-Passive breath alcohol sensor devices may be used by administration at any school event.
+Passive breath alcohol sensor devices may be used by the administration at any school event.

 5. Any prescription or patent drug, except those for which permission to use in school has been granted, pursuant to Board of Education policy.The phrase “chemical substances in the school setting” refers to student use, possession, distribution, or state of being under the influence of chemical substances on school property, at school functions, or on school buses.
 It also refers to students whose use of drugs is affecting their school performance.B.
 The term “distribution” includes facilitation of sale, transfer, or delivery.